Italy's Meloni bags UAE investment pledge worth $40bln

 Italian Prime Minister Giorgia Meloni has pursued stronger ties with Gulf countries since taking office in 2022, ignoring concerns over human rights issues raised by political opponents.

-Under her watch, Italy lifted arms sales embargoes for the UAE and Saudi Arabia imposed by previous governments, linked to the war in Yemen.
+Under her watch, Italy lifted arms sales embargoes for the UAE and Saudi Arabia imposed by previous governments due to the war in Yemen.

-On Monday, Meloni welcomed UAE President Sheikh Mohammed bin Zayed Al Nahyan on a state visit to Rome, and the pair pledged to work towards a "Comprehensive Strategic Partnership."
+On Monday, Meloni welcomed UAE President Sheikh Mohammed bin Zayed Al Nahya on a state visit to Rome, and the pair pledged to work towards a "Comprehensive Strategic Partnership".

-"In this context, the UAE has announced a commitment of $40 billion to invest in Italy across key sectors," the two governments said in a joint statement.
+As part of this partnership, the UAE committed to invest $40 billion in Italy across key sectors, the two governments said in a joint statement, which also announced the signing of "more than 40 new agreements".

-It added that "more than 40 new agreements were signed in total", on areas including economic cooperation and investment defence, nuclear, space and cultural heritage affairs.
+The deals involved major Italian companies such as energy group Eni, lender Intesa Sanpaolo, telecoms operator Telecom Italia, arms maker Leonardo and shipbuilder Fincantieri.

-Italian energy major Eni said separately it had signed a letter of intent with UAE companies MGX and G42 to develop data centres in Italy, powered by natural gas power plants that use carbon capture technology.
+Eni said it had signed an agreement with UAE companies MGX and G42 to develop data centres in Italy, powered by natural gas power plants that use carbon capture technology.

-Eni also signed a deal with UAE state-controlled renewable energy firm Masdar and Taqa Transmission giving it the status of "preferred off-taker" of the renewable energy produced in Albania under an Italo-UAE-Albanian deal announced in January.
+Eni also signed a deal with UAE renewable energy firm Masdar and Taqa Transmission, giving it the status of "preferred off-taker" of the renewable energy produced in Albania under an Italo-UAE-Albanian deal announced in January.

-In addition, Eni signed a memorandum of understanding with Abu Dhabi's sovereign wealth fund ADQ to cooperate on the critical minerals supply chain.
+Intesa SanPaolo, Italy's no.1 bank, sealed a memorandum of understanding with UAE energy group Masdar over M&A activities in international renewable markets, while Leonardo's deal with UAE's EDGE Group followed up on a collaboration agreement announced last week.

 "It is a historic day, another milestone in our relationship," Meloni told the Italy-United Arab Emirates Business Forum in Rome.